UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_13.md

 discussed error and the different types of error that we receive when building models.

-We saw in cross validation that there was train and validation error and image if they did not align with each other.
+We saw in cross-validation that there was train and validation error and image if they did not align with each other.

-How do you diagnose the problem?
+How do we diagnose the problem?

 We’re going to think about 4 types of errors:

-  - 𝐸\_train is your training error (or mean train error from cross-validation).
+  - 𝐸\_train is our training error (or mean train error from cross-validation).
-  - 𝐸\_valid is your validation error (or mean validation error from cross-validation). -𝐸\_test is your test error. -𝐸\_best is the best possible error you could get for a given problem.
+  - 𝐸\_valid is our validation error (or mean validation error from cross-validation). -𝐸\_test is our test error. -𝐸\_best is the best possible error we could get for a given problem.

 ---